All-girl robotics team among thousands seeking refuge from Taliban despite vow to protect women’s rights

-In stunning video captured on Monday, hundreds of people were crammed onto an Air Force plan as US troops continued their evacuation efforts in the region.
-This coming just before one of the militant group’s senior leaders, Amir Khan Muttaqi, arrived back into the country for the first time in twenty years.
+In a stunning video captured Monday, hundreds of people were crammed onto an Air Force plane as US troops continued their evacuation efforts in the region.
+This happened just before one of the militant group’s senior leaders, Amir Khan Muttaqi, arrived back into the country for the first time in 20 years.

 “So, you have to understand that there is a common fear among upon women,” said Durrani, Founder and Executive Director of LEARN.
 “I believe in actions and not words.
 And right now, me and you, we both know that girls in Herat are unable to access their university-level courses and women are not able to go to their work.”

-LEARN is a non-profit organization focused of providing educational opportunities to all children, especially girls, in Afghanistan.
+LEARN is a non-profit organization focused on providing educational opportunities to all children, especially girls, in Afghanistan.

 When the Taliban last ruled Afghanistan in the late 1990s, the leaders shut down girls’ schools and banned women from working entirely.